Explicit $L^2$ bounds for the Riemann $\zeta$ function: Acknowledgements

-Daniele Dona was supported by the European Research Council under Programme H2020-EU.1.1., ERC Grant ID: 648329 (codename GRANT).
-Harald Helfgott was supported by the same ERC grant and by his Humboldt professorship.
-Sebastian Zuniga Alterman was supported by the fund of CONICYT PFCHA/DBCh/2015 - 72160520.
+D.~Dona was supported by the European Research Council under Programme H2020-EU.1.1., ERC Grant ID: 648329 (codename GRANT).
+H.~Helfgott was supported by the same ERC grant and by his Humboldt professorship.
+S.~Zuniga Alterman was supported by the fund of CONICYT PFCHA/DBCh/2015 - 72160520.

 \Addresses